ClickHouse/clickhouse-docs/knowledgebase/backing_up_a_specific_partition.md

 ---
-sidebar_position: 1
-title: Backup a specific partition
+title: Backing up a specific partition
 date: 2024-02-14
 ---

-# Question
+## Question

-How can I backup an individual partition in ClickHouse?
+How can I backup a specific partition in ClickHouse?

-# Answer
+## Answer

-See the below example, this uses the configuration listed in our [examples](https://github.com/ClickHouse/examples/blob/main/docker-compose-recipes/recipes/ch-and-minio-S3/README.md) repository.
+See the below example, this uses the S3(Minio) disk [configuration](https://github.com/ClickHouse/examples/blob/main/docker-compose-recipes/recipes/ch-and-minio-S3/README.md) listed in our [docker compose examples](https://github.com/ClickHouse/examples/blob/main/docker-compose-recipes/README.md) page.

 :::note
-This applies does not apply to ClickHouse Cloud
+This does NOT apply to ClickHouse Cloud
 :::

 Create a table: